huggingface/blog/mistral-coreml.md

     out on a few example models.
 This work will be based on the learnings discussed in this [2022 (and still very relevant) article by Apple](https://machinelearning.apple.com/research/neural-engine-transformers).
-    We won’t run Mistral 7B on iPhone, but there are several smaller models, like Microsoft’s Phi or Apple’s OpenELM that make for great candidates to explore!
+    We won’t run Mistral 7B on iPhone, but there are several smaller models, like Apple’s OpenELM or DCLM that make for great candidates to explore!

 -   The code presented here is highly experimental.
 As summer goes on,